Tag Archives: solar finance

 These photons stream towards Earth at the speed of light, taking around 8 minutes and 20 seconds to travel the average distance of 93 million miles from the sun to our planet.
 Upon reaching the outer limits of Earth’s atmosphere, this radiation interacts with air molecules and is scattered in all directions.
 Some of the photons are reflected back into space, but many pass through the atmosphere and reach Earth’s surface.

-When sunlight hits a solar cell or panel, the photons are absorbed by the semiconductor material within the cell.
+When sunlight to electricity hits a solar cell or panel, the photons are absorbed by the semiconductor material within the cell.
 The energy of the photons knocks electrons loose from their atoms, enabling them to flow freely.
 Metal conductors within the cell collect the electrons and produce an electric current that can then be utilized as electricity.
 In this way, the sun’s nuclear fusion process provides a constant stream of photons that allow solar panels to generate renewable electricity.

 Photovoltaic Solar Panels